-Just hearing the term Benchwarmer may conjure up some unhappy memories for many.
+Just hearing the term 'benchwarmer' may conjure up some unhappy memories for many.
 Maybe some of us have felt the frustration being a ‘reserve’ or bemoaned the thought of ‘riding the pine’ for another game.
-Being left-out is no fun, but the experience seems to be harder when it happens to your own child.
-Here’s some helpful insight we can pass on to our young athletes to help them to score even when they're on bench.
+Being left-out is no fun, and the experience can be even harder when it happens to your own child.
+Here we share some helpful insight to pass on to our young athletes to help them to score even when they're on bench.

-Being apart of a sports team is a special experience.
-Studies prove that playing team sports helps to teach cooperation, teamwork, and instill confidence and self esteem in the individual.
-So what do you do when your child attends all the practices, works hard at skill building, and is committed to the team but sits on the bench most of the game?
+Being a part of a sports team is a special experience.
+Studies prove that playing team sports helps teach cooperation, teamwork, and instill confidence and self esteem in the individual.
+So what do you do when your child attends all the practices, works hard at skill building, and is committed to the team but still sits on the bench most of the game?
 It’s not easy for parents to watch their child on the sideline, and its even harder to keep quiet about it.
-You are trusting the fate of your child’s sports education to the will of the coach or coaching staff, and needless to say it can be a lesson in self control to remain silent if your child becomes more of a spectator than a player.
-Do not fret because here are some wonderful benefits of warming the bench:
+You are trusting the fate of your child’s sports education to the will of the coach or coaching staff, and needless to say, it can be a lesson in self control to remain silent if your child becomes more of a spectator than a player.

 It is undoubtedly hard to watch your child be a ‘bench jockey,' but it’s an experience where the pros outweigh the cons.
 You can help your child see this as a motivating experience by constantly encouraging them and reminding them to never stop striving to reach their goals.
 Offering to help them get some extra practice in and praising their efforts and growth are great ways to remind them that playing games are meant to be fun!
 By keeping this in mind you can help your child leap over the hurdles in front of them and then reap the reward of watching them reach their potential on and off the court.